rkelson/metadata-asset-tracking-tool/metadata/water/streams_nhd.md

 ## Summary

-This dataset includes river and stream features as well as other watercourses like canals, and ephemeral/intermittent streams.
-This dataset is derived from the [National Hydrography Database](https://www.usgs.gov/national-hydrography/national-hydrography-dataset) (NHD) compiled by the United State Geological Survey [USGS](https://www.usgs.gov/) and modified by UGRC to provide additional functionality for Utah-based users.
+This dataset contains river and stream features as well as other watercourses like canals, and ephemeral streams.
+This dataset is derived from the [National Hydrography Database](https://www.usgs.gov/national-hydrography/national-hydrography-dataset) (NHD) and has been modified by UGRC to provide additional functionality for Utah-based users.

 ## Description

 ### What is the dataset?

-The NHD is a national framework for assigning [reach addresses](https://enviro.epa.gov/enviro/ef_metadata_html.tri_page?p_column_name=reach_code#:~:text=Description%3A%20A%20reach%20code%20is,National%20Hydrography%20Dataset%20(NHD).) to water-related entities, such as industrial discharges, drinking water supplies, and fish habitat areas.
-Reach addresses establish the locations of these entities relative to one another within the NHD surface water drainage network, much like addresses on streets.

-The NHD contains reach codes for networked features, flow direction, names, and centerline representations for watercourses.
-The NHD also incorporates the [National Spatial Data Infrastructure](https://www.fgdc.gov/nsdi/nsdi.html) framework criteria established by the Federal Geographic Data Committee.
+The NHD provides a nationally consistent framework for addressing and analyzing water-related information.
+UGRC has modified the source NHD data by adding three fields (InUtah, IsMajor, and Submerged) and splitting features at the state boundary.
+In addition to the fields we've added, this dataset contains [reach codes](https://enviro.epa.gov/enviro/ef_metadata_html.tri_page?p_column_name=reach_code#:~:text=Description%3A%20A%20reach%20code%20is,National%20Hydrography%20Dataset%20(NHD).) for networked features, flow direction, names, and centerline representations for water bodies.
+The NHD also incorporates the National Spatial Data Infrastructure framework criteria established by the Federal Geographic Data Committee.

 ### What is the purpose of the dataset?